pdidev/pdi/plugins/pycall/README.md

         with: { a_python: $a }
         exec: \"print(' * [P] I received    $a =',a_python); a_python[1]=7; print(' * [P] changed it to $a =',a_python);\"
 ```
 In this example pycall will run script on `testing` event.
-In the next step in `with` section alias name for data is generated. `a` will be `a_python` for execusion of the python code.
+In the next step in `with` section alias name for data is generated. `a` will be `a_python` for execution of the python code.
 Finally `exec` contains python code that will be executed on `testing` event.

 There is also an option to set a list of executions:
 ```yaml